-[First published in the Broad Street Review, 26 April 2011, under the title In search of a forgotten composer; edited for this post.]
+[First published in the Broad Street Review, 26 April 2011, under the title In search of a forgotten composer, and reprinted here by permission.]

 This is not the Pines.
 Not Central—that’s, what, New Brunswick—but it can’t be South Jersey this far up.
 No, it must be Central, has to be Central Jersey.

 This is not the suburbs, although floating among the horse farms and the tree farms are housing tracts that used to be farms.
 Every once in a while there’s a lake that’s quiet and pretty, but so are most lakes; these aren’t picturesque so much as alone.

 The amusement park Great Adventure is here, around here, anyway; you don’t see it, signs you see.
 Also “School / Bus Stop / Ahead” signs, so there must be people around, somewhere, with children enough, among the few houses that were here before the tracts.
 One or two, maybe three houses at a time bob within the waves of eastern white pine and white oak and pitch pine and thin, wild rhododendron that lap against the shoulders of the roads running through.